KenIjiwoye/immune-me/memory-bank/progress.md

 ## What Works

-As the project is in the initial setup phase, only the basic project structure is in place:
+As the project is in the initial setup phase, the following components are in place:

 1. **Project Documentation**:
    - Detailed project brief with requirements
    - Memory bank documentation for project context
+   - Comprehensive task documentation with:
+     - High-level task structure overview
+     - Detailed task files with code examples
+     - Summary files for complex tasks to address potential truncation issues
+     - README explaining the documentation approach

 2. **Backend**:
    - AdonisJS v6 project initialized